Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data

-The Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data is a 1981 Council of Europe treaty that protects the right to privacy of individuals, taking account of the increasing flow across frontiers of personal data undergoing automatic processing.
+The Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data aka Convention 108 is a 1981 Council of Europe treaty that protects the right to privacy of individuals, taking account of the increasing flow across frontiers of personal data undergoing automatic processing.

 All members of the Council of Europe have ratified the treaty.
 Being non–Council of Europe states, Argentina, Cabo Verde, Mauritius, Mexico, Morocco, Senegal, Tunisia, and Uruguay have acceded to the treaty.

 Since 1985, this data protection convention has been updated, and a new instrument on artificial intelligence has been added.
 The Council of Europe approved a proposed modernization of the agreement in 2018.
 The modernization included an obligation to report when data breaches occur, additional accountability for data storers, and new rights for the algorithmic decision making.